iopipe/serverless-plugin-iopipe/readme.md

 #### `iopipePlaceholder` (optional)

 Use `process.env.IOPIPE_TOKEN` as a placeholder variable to allow the token to be configured via environment variables in Serverless, AWS CLI, or AWS Console instead of embedding the token string directly.

+#### `iopipePreferLocal` (optional)

+It's highly recommended you install this plugin globally instead of per-project.
+If installed locally, your Serverless bundle may be much larger than you'd like.
+However, if you're sure you want to use a local copy of serverless-plugin-iopipe, use this option to skip the global check.

 ## Known Issues
 - This plugin attempts to skip handlers that are already wrapped, but edge cases my arise, especially if you `require` the iopipe module outside of the handler file.